Home

 I welcome additional links to share if you have any.
 Please email me at h2OhTWIST@gmail.com thanks.
 We know disabled and seniors are often left behind during evacuations, and least able to ride out such storms and disasters.
 Our thoughts are with you at this time.

 If anyone is in need of support around depression and suicidal thoughts, call 988 in the US.
 Or look up support for anywhere in the world here.
-I see you.
-I believe you.
+We see you.
+We believe you.
 Your pain is real.
 And it is NOT all in your head.

 ~~~~Older news from March / April 2024: